Symmetric kiloparsec-scale radio knots in NGC 7213: evidence for a confined weak jet and recurrent nuclear activity: Conclusions

 \item LBA monitoring shows that the radio core remains unresolved on sub-parsec scales at all epochs, but exhibits significant variability on both decade-long and month-long timescales, including a flux-density increase of $\sim40$~mJy over six months.
 The ATCA monitoring reveals significant variability at GHz frequencies, with a larger amplitude at 9 GHz than at 5.5 GHz, and a steady flux increase over the observing period.
 This behaviour, consistent with the LBA results, indicates that the variability is driven by the compact core and supports a scenario in which changes in the accretion flow propagate into the jet.

 \end{itemize}

-Concluding, the combined pc- and kpc-scale radio properties support a scenario in which NGC~7213 hosts a weak or intermittent jet that is strongly confined by a dense, merger-disturbed interstellar medium, producing compact termination shocks without inflating large-scale radio lobes.
+To conclude, the combined pc- and kpc-scale radio properties support a scenario in which NGC~7213 hosts a weak or intermittent jet that is strongly confined by a dense, merger-disturbed interstellar medium, producing compact termination shocks without inflating large-scale radio lobes.